OleksandrKvl/cmake_parser/README.md

 ## Usage

 The most common use cases are:
 - interactive(live) mode.
-Just run `cmake_parser` and print commands.
+Just run `cmake_parser` and type commands.
 - input from file, `cmake_parser -if file_path`.
 - evaluation after all input is parsed, `cmake_parser -ep`.
 - disable evaluation, `cmake_parser -ed`.

 Last two might be useful in file-mode to estimate parse speed or memory usage.
+Keep in mind that current configuration is just proof-of-concept, it's not designed for the best performance, additional options should be added/removed for that.
 To get all options run `cmake_parser --help`.

 ## Build

-C++17 compiler is required.
-If Flex 2.6.4 and Bison 3.6.1 are found they will be used to regenerate scanner/parser files.
-Otherwise pre-generated files are used.
 ```sh
 mkdir build
 cd build
 cmake ..
 cmake --build .
 ```
+C++17 compiler is required.
+If Flex 2.6.4 and Bison 3.6.1 are found, they will be used to regenerate scanner/parser files.
+Otherwise pre-generated files are used.
+I'm using Ubuntu, actual scanner/parser generation hasn't been tested on Windows, only build using pre-generated files.

 ## Differences between this and CMake